bigstack-oss/interview-assignment/ASSIGNMENT.md

 Re-create the "Instances" table using ReactJS from the provided designs, using the mock API data provided.

-To make your submission, fork this repository and submit a pull request with your code.
+To make your submission, fork this repository, commit your own changes to your fork and send us a link to your forked repository.

 You should make your submission within **1 week** from when you receive the assignment.